-DETROIT — A former Fiat Chrysler executive has been charged in Detroit with giving $1.2 million in various gifts to a UAW vice president and other senior union managers.
+DETROIT (AP) — A former Fiat Chrysler executive was charged Wednesday with looting a training center for blue-collar workers by giving $1.2 million through a variety of ways to a UAW leader, his wife and other senior union officials.

-Alphons Iacobelli was indicted Wednesday in an alleged conspiracy involving UAW vice president General Holiefield and Holiefield's wife, Monica Morgan.
+Al Iacobelli was indicted in an alleged conspiracy involving United Auto Workers vice president General Holiefield and Holiefield's wife, Monica Morgan.
 Holiefield died in 2015.

-The government says the payments came from the UAW-Chrysler National Training Center in Detroit.
-Morgan's lawyer declined comment.
-A message seeking comment has been left for Iacobelli's lawyer.
+Morgan's lawyer, Steve Fishman, declined to comment.
+A message seeking comment was left for Iacobelli's lawyer.